What is specialist care?

 Expert clinicians

-Our specialist care service is led and developed by our in-house experts, Dr Jane Pritchard and Jackie Cooper, who between them amass over 50 years’ experience in health care.
-Either clinician will take the lead on a specialist service care plan, which is dependent upon the initial care assessment conducted by one of our experienced care managers.
+Our specialist care service is led and developed by our in-house expert, Dr Jane Pritchard, who has years of experience in health care.
+Jane will take the lead on a specialist service care plan, which is dependent upon the initial care assessment conducted by one of our experienced care managers.

 Innovative care technology